DataStax-Academy/kubecon2020/README.md

 Navigate to <YOURADDRESS>:8081/ to interact with the pet clinic app

+TODO remove data

+TODO add data

+To see the original app the Pet Clinic app Github is [here](https://github.com/spring-petclinic/spring-petclinic-reactive) but we have forked our own version for today.

 # 3. Scaling up and down
 ### ✅  Get current running config
 For many basic config options you can change values in the values.yaml file.
 Next we will scale our cluster using this method.

-First lets check what our current running values are using the `helm get manifest k8ssandra` command.
+First lets check what our current running values are using the `helm get manifest k8ssandra-cluster-a` command.
 This command is used to expose all the current running values in the system.

-In the command line type `helm get manifest k8ssandra` and press enter
+In the command line type `helm get manifest k8ssandra-cluster-a` and press enter

 Notice how each of the yaml files that make up the deployment is displayed here

 ### ✅  Scale the cluster up
-In the command line type the following
+Filtering the output to find specific values can be done with the linux tool grep.
+In order to find the current number of nodes we will run the following command.
 ```
 helm get manifest k8ssandra-cluster-a | grep size
 ```
 Notice the value of `size: 1`.
 This is the current number of cassandra nodes.
 Next we are going to scale this up to 3 nodes.
+While there are a few ways to make this change with Helm we will use a single line command that doesn't require any edits to files.
 ```
 helm upgrade k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set size=3
 helm get manifest k8ssandra-cluster-a | grep size
 ```
 Notice the `size: 3` in the output

 ### ✅  Scale the cluster down
-If there is a need to make a config change without needing to edit a file the --set flag can be used from the CLI.
-Run the following command
+One of the historically most difficult operations with Cassandra was to scale down the cluster.
+With K8ssandra's dynamic elasticity it is now just as easy as scaling up.
+Let's try it now.

 ```
-helm upgrade k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set size=2
+helm upgrade k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set size=1
 helm get manifest k8ssandra-cluster-a | grep size
 ```

-Notice the `size: 2` in the output again.
+Notice the `size: 1` in the output again.

 # 4. Running repairs
 Repairs are a critical anti-entropy operation in Cassandra.
 In the past there were many custom solutions to manage them outside of your main Cassandra Installation.
 In K8ssandra there is a tool called Reaper that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.